Imaging

 What is MRI imaging?

 MRI is multiple image slices and detail of bones, soft tissues, tendons, and ligaments.
 The exam uses radio waves and magnetic fields to create images of the soft tissues of the body.
 These images are linked to a computer so the doctor and or radiologist can interpret them.
-Advanced Orthopedic Associates uses an open MRI.
+Advanced Orthopedic Associates uses a wide bore MRI that is open on both ends.
 Our MRI is accredited by the IAC.

 How is MRI performed?

 You will be asked to lie on a table and the MRI technologist will position you comfortably.
-The table will slide sideways into the open magnet.
-Only the body part being imaged will be in the magnet opening.
 You will be asked to keep the part being examined as still as possible.

 How long will the exam take?

-A complete MRI exam takes between 30-60 minutes depending on the body part.
+A complete MRI exam takes about 30 minutes depending on the body part.

 What do I do during the exam?